Published on April 2nd, 2012 | by Guest Contributor2

 Green Marketing Lessons for Entrepreneurs

 Transparency , product stewardship or life cycle management are some of the key hallmarks of any business, especially eco-centric businesses.
-Ben Grossman, through his guest lecture at Tufts University wants to bring home the point that a business can improve its branding and marketing by concentrating on the basics.
+Ben Grossman, through his guest lecture at Tufts University wants to bring home the point that a business can improve its branding and green marketing by concentrating on the basics.

 I had the privilege of guest lecturing at Tufts University in late February to a class titled “Social Marketing.”
 I focused my presentation on green marketing and sustainability, with a particular emphasis on the importance of transparency.
 In addition, I spent some time on product lifecycle management, which I’ve been interested in for a while, and have been learning a lot more about through my membership on the Product Stewardship Institute Advisory Council.

 I’m pleased to include a selection of slides that I discussed in class below:

 During the conversation, I covered a number of topics that we have reviewed at Sustainable Ink, the most important being the issue of transparency.
 As we have been advocating for years, when companies make green claims, they need to back those claims up with hard data.
 In the commercial printing world, a great example is the Environmental Defense Fund Paper Calculator, which I covered here back in 2007.

 I provided a best practice example, which I wrote about in July 2009, about the use of eco-logos and statistics on the outside envelope of a fundraising appeal by the Democratic Senatorial Campaign Committee, which was signed by former Vice President Al Gore.

 I then went on to discuss an example of greenwashing by a major company, SC Johnson, in their creation of Greenlist.
 Terrachoice, a leading environmental marketing agency, defines greenwashing as

 “the act of misleading consumers regarding the environmental practices of a company or the environmental benefits of a product or service.”